julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 - **Tea tree leaves** (cleansing, antimicrobial)
 - **Eucalyptus** (banishing sickness, clearing heaviness)

-Smoke cleansing is universal — but always rooted in local land and local spirits.
+Smoke cleansing is universal, but it is always rooted in local land and local spirits.

 ---